 #1.
 Quick and Easy Pizza

-With 2 young daughters (who have a better social life than me!) our house is often full of school friends.
-They all love pizza as a treat, but their tastes vary so much it is difficult to keep everyone happy.
+My two young daughters (who have a better social life than me!) often have school friends over, so our house is a hive of activity.
+They all love pizza as a treat, but their tastes vary so much it is difficult to keep everyone happy, but I do have a trick up my sleeve.

-“How?”
-I hear you ask, simple really, just follow my Quick Pizza Dough Recipe and give each child a ball of dough to shape as they wish.
+I whip up my quick pizza dough recipe and give each child a ball of dough to shape as they wish.
 Or better still, let them make the dough.
-Leave out bowls of suitable toppings, passata tomato sauce and grated cheese for them to decorate and you will have happy children and clean plates!
+Leave out bowls of suitable toppings, tomato sauce and grated cheese so they can decorate.
+That way everyone wins!

 #2.
 Fruit Crumb Bars

-These delicious Blueberry Crumb Bars can be whizzed up in the food processor and make a great lunch box treat as an alternative to shop bought cereal bars.
+These delicious blueberry crumb bars can be whizzed up in the food processor.
+They are a delicious lunchbox treat and a tasty alternative to shop bought cereal bars.

-The blueberries can be replaced by other fruits and you could add nuts for extra bite.
+If you fancy, the blueberries can be replaced by other fruits and you could even add nuts for extra bite.
+Enjoy!

 #3.
 Rory’s Sugar Cookies

-Rory’s Sugar Cookies recipe was one of the worthy winners of our Mykidstime Best Christmas Cookie competition.
-Kids will enjoy baking these, and they would make a perfect treat for Valentine’s day, or indeed at anytime of the year!
+Rory’s sugar cookies recipe was one of the worthy winners of our MyKidsTime Christmas cookie competition.
+Kids will enjoy baking these, and they are a perfect Valentine’s day dessert, but we’ll happily eat them any time of year!

 #4.
 Chocolate Cherry Cake

-This Chocolate Cherry Cake has the added bonus of being gluten free.
-It is simple enough for your child to make as all the ingredients can be mixed in a food processor and the mix is baked in one tin so there is no need for icing.
+Indulge in this delightful chocolate cherry cake.
+It is simple enough for your child to make, as all the ingredients can be mixed in a food processor and the mix is baked in one tin so there is no need for icing.

 For family members with gluten allergies, you can have your cake and eat it as this recipe is gluten free.
 It would make a very pretty birthday cake or as a treat for a special occasion.